raganwald/braythwayt.com/_posts/2013-11-02-toronto-you-re-being-trolled.md

 The bottom line is that the troll's agenda is **sabotage**.

-And so to Toronto.
+And so to our city: *Toronto, you are being trolled.*

 ### You've got trolls

 ![Rob Ford, Troll](/assets/images/robford.jpg)

-Toronto is being trolled.
+> To Ford Nation, nothing getting done is a job well done.

 Let's review the facts, shall we?

 1. "Ford Nation" is angry with City Hall.
 2. Ford Nation elected Rob Ford with the overt agenda of disrupting business-as-usual at City Hall.